Theoretical Chemistry and Modeling

 TARGET AUDIENCE

-For direct admission to the second year of the master’s program, you should ideally have completed the first year of a master’s program in chemistry or physical and chemical sciences, with a strong focus on theoretical chemistry and modeling.
+For direct admission to the Master’s 2 program, you should ideally have completed a Master’s 1 degree in chemistry or in physical and chemical sciences, with a strong focus on theoretical chemistry and modeling.

 • Recommended prerequisites: a bachelor's degree with a major in physical chemistry or chemistry.